Port of New York and New Jersey: Container terminals

 Terminals are leased to different port operators, such as A. P. Moller-Maersk Group, American Stevedoring, NYCT, and Global Marine Terminal.

 In June 2010, the Port Authority of New York and New Jersey agreed to purchase from Bayonne 128 acre of land at the Military Ocean Terminal at Bayonne, indicating that additional container port facilities would be created.
 The agency is expected to develop a terminal capable of handling the larger container ships to be in service once the new, wider Panama Canal opens in 2014, some of which would not have passed under the original Bayonne Bridge at the Kill van Kull.
 A project to raise to the roadway of the bridge within the existing arch was completed in May, 2019.

-The terminal's combined volume makes it the largest on the East Coast, the second busiest in the United States, Handling a cargo volume in the ten months through October 2022 of over 8.2 million TEUs, benefitting post-Panamax from the expansion of the Panama Canal, and surpassing of California seaports in monthly cargo volumes to become the nation's busiest.
+The terminal's combined volume makes it the largest on the East Coast, and the third busiest in the United States.
+In 2023, it handled a cargo volume of over 7.8 million TEUs, benefitting post-Panamax from the expansion of the Panama Canal.
+As of 2023, the terminals experienced a more severe reduction in cargo volume compared to California seaports, resulting in the Port of Los Angeles reclaiming its position as the nation's busiest.